sitarearsla/openpose-to-3d-pose-baseline/README.md

    h36m/S1/MyPoseFeatures/D3_Positions/WalkDog\ 1.cdf
 ```

-And you are done!

-Please note that we are currently not supporting SH detections anymore, only training from GT 2d detections is possible now.

 ### Quick demo

 For a quick demo, you can train for one epoch and visualize the results.
 To train, run